ahmadmoussa78/basketball_counter_app/README.md

 🛠️ Tech Stack

-Flutter
+🛠️ Tech Stack

-Dart
+▶ Flutter framework

-Flutter Bloc (Cubit)
+▶ Dart programming language

-Material Design
+▶ Flutter Bloc (Cubit) for state management

 📚 What I Learned

-Building UI using Flutter widgets
+➡ Building user interfaces using Flutter widgets

-Separating business logic from UI
+➡ Separating business logic from UI for cleaner code

-Managing state efficiently with Cubit
+➡ Managing state using Cubit

-Organizing and structuring a clean Flutter project
+➡ Structuring a small Flutter project correctly

-Using BlocProvider, BlocConsumer, and state updates properly
+➡ Using BlocProvider and BlocConsumer to handle state update